ujjwalguptaofficial/fortjs-doc/docs/get-started.md

 now hit the url - [http://localhost:4000/hello-world](http://localhost:4000/hello-world)

-For more information on routes, please read [routes doc](/docs/route.md).
+For more information on routes, please read [routes doc](./route.md).

 ### Bootstrapping

-We only need to provide controller route list to fortjs -
+Bootstrapping is very simple in fortjs.
+The minimum requirement is to define your controller routes and provide routes to fortjs -

 ```js title="src/index"
 import * as path from "path";